Ectopic pregnancy: Live birth

+The vast majority of ectopic pregnancies cannot produce a viable fetus or a live birth, as the fetus cannot find a sufficient blood supply and its growth puts the mother's life at risk.
+In very rare cases, the fetus can implant in a location where it poses little risk to the mother and finds sufficient blood supply to grow to term.
+In these cases, the ectopic pregnancy can lead to a live baby surgically delivered by laparotomy.

+In July 1999, Lori Dalton gave birth by caesarean section in Ogden, Utah, United States, to a healthy baby girl, Sage, who had developed outside of the uterus.
+Previous ultrasounds had not discovered the problem, and the doctor performing the caesarean was surprised to find the baby "within the amniotic membrane outside the womb".
+The baby had a solid blood supply outside the womb due to the presence of a uterine fibroid on the outer wall of the uterus, and suffered no ill effects as a result.

 In September 1999, an English woman, Jane Ingram (age 32), gave birth to triplets: Olivia, Mary, and Ronan, with an extrauterine fetus (Ronan) below the womb and twins in the womb.
 All three survived.
 The twins in the womb were taken out first.

+In May 2003, a South African woman, Cwayita Ncise (age 20), gave birth, via surgery, to healthy baby girl, Nhlahla, where the placenta had attached to the liver.
+The placenta and amniotic sac were left inside her, as it was expected they would be reabsorbed, and since an operation to remove them would have placed her life at risk.

-On May 29, 2008, an Australian woman, Meera Thangarajah (age 34), who had an ectopic pregnancy in the ovary, gave birth to a healthy full-term 6-pound 3-ounce (2.8 kg) baby girl, Durga, via Caesarean section.
+On May 29, 2008, an Australian woman, Meera Thangarajah (age 34), who had an ectopic pregnancy in the ovary, gave birth to a healthy full-term 6 lb 3 oz baby girl, Durga, via caesarean section.
 She had no problems or complications during the 38‑week pregnancy.

 Animals

 Ectopic gestation exists in mammals other than humans.
 In sheep, it can go to term, with mammary preparation to parturition, and expulsion efforts.
 The fetus can be removed by caesarean section.
-Pictures of the caesarian section of a euthanized ewe, five days after parturition signs.